CyberSecuriTim/ad-configuration/README.md

 </p>

 <h1>Configuring and Deploying Active Directory in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the implementation and configuration of Active Directory within Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>